Frederick Benteen: Little Bighorn

 Captain Benteen still commanded H Troop of the Seventh US Cavalry regiment during an 1876 expedition to find the Lakota and Cheyenne and force them onto reservations.
 On June 25, 1876, still searching approximately 12 miles from the Little Bighorn River, Custer divided his force into three battalions.
 He assigned Benteen command of a battalion comprising Troops D, H and K, tasked with searching on the left flank and securing any possible escape route.
 Benteen searched fruitlessly through rough ground for about two hours before returning to the trail of the main column.
 At a marshy crossing of Reno Creek ("the morass"), he stopped twenty minutes to water the horses.
 Some of his officers were concerned with the delay; one asked, "I wonder what the old man is keeping us here for."
 Just before leaving, they heard the sound of gunfire in the distance.
 Captain Thomas Weir was already mounted at the head of the column.
 Pointing ahead, he said of Custer's companies, "They ought to be over there," and started his company forward.
 Benteen ordered the rest of the battalion to advance.

 As they approached the Little Bighorn River, Benteen was met by a messenger from Custer, soon followed by another, both saying that a big village had been found and that Benteen should immediately come up.
 A note delivered to him read: "Come on.
 Big village.
 Be quick.
-Bring packs."
+Bring packs.
+PS: Bring packs."
 The slow pack mules, carrying reserve ammunition and guarded by B Troop, had reached the marsh and were slaking their thirst.
 After first waiting for the pack train, Benteen decided to move on without them.

-Benteen has been criticized by some military analysts because he failed to obey (Custer's) instructions.
-He received the note, he read it, he thought enough of it to tuck it in a pocket, but he did not get the ammunition packs and rush forward to Custer's aid.
-Instead, as he approached the battleground after his scouting trip he saw Major Reno's demoralized men attempting to organize a defensive position on the bluff and he chose to join them.
-This decision assured Custer's death.
-It would seem, therefore, that Benteen must be condemned; yet if he had tried to carry out the order it is possible his three companies would have been hacked to pieces en route.
-Then Reno's weakened command surely would have collapsed, and when General Terry arrived he would count every single man of the Seventh Cavalry dead.

-Benteen explained to the 1879 Court of Inquiry why he did what he did, and his reasoning is equally clear from subsequent remarks.
-He thought it impossible to obey; to do so would have been suicide.
-"We were at their hearths and homes," he said, referring to the Sioux, "their medicine was working well, and they were fighting for all the good God gives anyone to fight for."